elshnkhll/ROKU-TV-Private-Listening-ESP32/README.md

 ## Roku TV Private Listening using ESP32 proxy.

-This is a firmware wich will turn ESP32 to a proxy device for listening a Roku TV in a Chrome browser tab on your PC (or MAC)
+This is a firmware wich will turn ESP32 to a proxy device for listening a Roku TV in a Chrome browser tab on your PC (or MAC).
+Don't forget to replace port name in the upload script.

 Works in Chrome.